thequietlife/CTI-101/assets/networking fundamentals.md

 ## Networking Fundamentals

+### What is the Internet?

+The internet is a network of networks.
+It links billions of devices together all around the globe.

+### How does the Internet Work?

+If you are in a cafe using wifi, the bits get sent through a wireless router and then are transformed to the physical wire to travel the really long distances of the internet.
+The physical method for sending bits may change in the future. e.g. lasers sent between satellites or radio waves from balloons or drones.
+But the binary representation of information and protocols for sending that information and receiving that information have pretty much stayed the same.

+### Bit Sending

+Everything on the internet - emails, cat videos - all come down to these ones and zeros being delivered by electronic pulses, light beams, radio waves

+### IP Addresses + DNS

+Networks need to be able to talk to one another.
+Back in the '70s there was no standard method for this.
+Enter Vint Cerf and Bob Kahn who developed the Internet Working Protocol.
+The internet is really a **design** philosohy and an architecture expressed in a set of protocols. <br>
+Internet Protocol = IP = a computer's address e.g. 174:129:14:120 <br>
+Visiting a website is really just your computer asking another computer for information.
+Your computer sends a message.

 ### Summary: The OSI Model is a universal language for computer networking.
 It is broken into seven parts to make it easier to understand and troubleshoot.
 Start troubleshooting at Level 1 Physical.